center-for-threat-informed-defense/attack-control-framework-mappings/README.md

 ## Rebuild the STIX data

+To rebuild all the data in the repository based on the most up-to-date input data, run `python3 make.py`.

-To rebuild the STIX data for a given control framework:
+To rebuild the STIX data for a specific control framework:
 1. run `python3 parser.py` from within the folder of the given control framework.
 This will rebuild the raw STIX data from the input spreadsheets.
-1. Then use the scripts in [util](util/) to regenerate the ancillary control data such as ATT&CK Navigator layers.
+2. Then use the scripts in [util](util/) to regenerate the ancillary control data such as ATT&CK Navigator layers.